-- Provide a safe alternative to an in-person meeting due to current health risks associated with in-person gatherings and physical distancing requirements set out by the Province of Ontario and the Government of Canada. - Consult with Indigenous communities, and engage with members of the public, and regulatory authorities regarding the proposed pipeline route, potential impacts, and proposed mitigations. - Provide an opportunity for these individuals and affected landowners and the general public to review the proposed Project, ask questions, and/or provide comments to representatives from Enbridge Gas and Stantec.
+- Consult with Indigenous communities, and engage with members of the public, and regulatory authorities regarding the proposed pipeline route, potential impacts, and proposed mitigations. - Provide an opportunity for these individuals and any affected landowners and the general public to review the proposed Project, and to ask any questions and/or provide comments to representatives from Enbridge Gas and Stantec.